Nho89/HollywowApi-MongoDb/README.md

+HollywowApi-MongoDb

+Project based on the Hollywow-Api Project, for which I attach the Readme, but migrated to MongoDB.

+**Install Dependencies:**
+* Copy code: `npm install`

 <h1> 🎞 Hollywow-API 🎟</h1>
 This project consists in the Back-end of an API called Hollywow, which consists of performing the __CRUD__ method using POST (Create), GET (Read), PUT (Update) and DELETE (Delete) requests, with several technologies.